MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 35: 10.11.19
+* Spent most of today trying to fix a bug.
+I couldn't figure it out, so I had to copy the source material.
+* Did one more lesson (57%).

 ## Day 34: 09.11.19
 * I spent most of my coding session trying to solve challenges and then trying to solve a bug.
 I just can't understand why my Jest breaks.
 I'll try again tomorrow.
 * Studied my Anki cards.